Getting Started Guide

 ⚡ Solo mode

-In solo mode, conversations become Notes — visible only to you.
-All messages show a gray badge with no unread notifications since there's no other party.
+In solo mode, conversations become Notes, visible only to you.
+All messages show a gray badge since there's no co-parent to track read status with.

 10